evantayloryates/yabai-wiki-fork/Installing-yabai-(latest-release).md

 pkill Dock
 ```

+### Updating to the latest release

-To upgrade yabai to the latest version, simply upgrade it with Homebrew, reinstall the scripting addition and restart *Dock.app* again:
+To update yabai to the latest version, simply upgrade it with Homebrew, reinstall the scripting addition and restart *Dock.app* again:

 ```sh
 # stop, upgrade, start yabai